dylanGeng/dylanGeng.github.io/_pages/about.md

 ======
 Our team is looking for self-motivated technical experts and outstanding college graduates, who are interested in Parallel Programming, AI Compiler, Polyhedral Compilation and MLIR.
 Please no hesitate to contact me. (dylangeng@163.com).

+- 2023.11 : Our paper “Modeling the Interplay between Loop Tiling and Fusion in Optimizing Compilers using Affine Relations” was accepted by ACM TOCS.
+We are so lucky to be authors in one of the last rounds of TOCS publications, as the journal is no longer accepting submissions and will cease publication after 2023.
 - 2023.05 : I was awarded CCF Senior Member.
 - 2022.08 : Our paper "Parallelizing Neural Network Models Effectively on GPU by Implementing Reductions Atomically" is accepted by PACT 2022.
 - 2022.01 : Our paper "Apollo: Automatic Partition-based Operator Fusion through Layer by Layer Optimization" is accepted by MLSys 2022.